 Both are great for preventing body odor, especially if you cannot shower right often and regularly.
 These will also keep you feeling fresh!

 The baby powder can be applied anywhere, such as your thighs and feet, and will keep unpleasant odors at a minimum.

 8. Mouth Hygiene

 Make sure you’re always brushing your teeth and flossing twice a day.
 Carry a small, travel-sized collapsible toothbrush with you, as well as a small container of floss.
 I also like to carry a tiny bottle of Listerine too, which cleans my teeth and also keeps my breath fresh!

 If you’re staying at a hostel, they’ll sometimes have laundry services where they will wash, dry, and fold your laundry.
 Otherwise, the local town may have a Laundromat to do your laundry.
 If not, then buy a small bottle of detergent and wash your clothes in a sink and hang them to dry.

 I recommend getting your laundry done once a week, or depending on how often you’re moving and how much physical activity you’re doing.
 When your clothes are clean, you’ll feel cleaner and prevent your dirty clothes from smelling up your bag.

 10. Hair Care

-Be sure to keep your hair clean by shampooing and conditioning frequently.
+Be sure to keep your hair clean by shampooing and conditioning it frequently.
 Brush your hair daily to prevent knots and keep it looking clean.
-If you’re unable to wash your hair, leave in conditioner is a great alternative.
+If you’re unable to wash your hair, a leave-in conditioner is a great alternative.
 It will help free your hair of knots and keep it clean until you’re able to wash it with shampoo and conditioner.